 The Story So Far...

-For the past several years, players in Vs. System® 2PCG® have fought epic battles across the Earth and beyond - recruiting superheroes and supervillains as well as horrifying aliens, deadly hunters, government agents, supernatural monsters, and vampires!
-Now the fight has come to the mat with All Elite Wrestling!
+For the past several years, players in Vs. System 2PCG have fought epic battles across the Earth and beyond - recruiting superheroes and supervillains as well as horrifying aliens, deadly hunters, government agents, supernatural monsters, and vampires!